 A county assessor's office keeps a set of maps to identify the location of every parcel of land in a county.
-The maps are usually accessible in old bound volumes and on computer terminals using geographic information system software.
+The maps are usually accessible either on computer terminals using geographic information system software or in old bound volumes.

-If you don’t know the address of a piece of property, such as a vacant lot, you can use the maps to find a parcel map for the piece of property, and from that its address or its assessor’s parcel number.
+If you don’t know the specific address of a piece of property, such as a vacant lot, you can locate the property on a parcel map, and from that deermine its address or its assessor’s parcel number.

-You then use the address or parcel number to determine the assessed value and owner of the property.
+You then use the address or parcel number to find the assessed value and owner of the property.

 At the assessor's office there are maps that divide the county into geographic areas, each of which corresponds to a large bound book, called a map book.